-Scorpio Metaverse Secures Patent-Pending Status for Their Interoperable Omniverse Engine
+Scorpio Metaverse Secures Patent-Pending Status For Their Interoperable Omniverse Engine

-TORONTO, March 23, 2022 (GLOBE NEWSWIRE) -- Scorpio Metaverse Corporation (SMC), a technology company developing a suite of interoperable metaverses and play-to-earn games, today announced that it has been awarded patent-pending status by the United States Patent Office (USPTO).
+Toronto, Canada, March 28, 2022 (GLOBE NEWSWIRE) -- Scorpio Metaverse Corporation (SMC), a technology company developing a suite of interoperable metaverses and play-to-earn games, today announced that is has been awarded patent-pending status by the United States Patent Office (USPTO).

-SMC completed development of the beta engine this month and is on track for a Q2 launch of FitnessVR.io, SMC's first metaverse powered by the Scorpio Metaverse Engine, dedicated to advanced wellness and human connection; the company aims to deploy 10 interoperable metaverses within the next 12 months.
+SMC completed development of the beta engine this month, and is on track for a Q2 launch of FitnessVR.io, SMC’s first metaverse powered by the Scorpio Metaverse Engine, dedicated to advanced wellness and human connection; they aim to deploy 10 interoperable metaverses within the next 12 months.

 Being one of the first-to-market tech companies leading the charge of shaping the Metaverse Web3 space, Scorpio Metaverse Corporation is obtaining patent protection for its technologies, as well as registering other intellectual property rights for its business and technology assets in the United States and internationally.
 SMC aims to protect the technology, inventions and improvements that are commercially important to the development of its business using the most effective and efficient intellectual property instruments, including patents, trademarks and trade secrets.